reactjs/react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

 </Sandpack>

 Here, you're passing `null` as the default value to both contexts.
-The actual values will be provided by the `TaskApp` component.
+The actual values will be provided by the `TaskApp` Component.

 ### Step 2: Put state and dispatch into context {/*step-2-put-state-and-dispatch-into-context*/}

-Now you can import both contexts in your `TaskApp` component.
+Now you can import both contexts in your `TaskApp` Component.
 Take the `tasks` and `dispatch` returned by `useReducer()` and [provide them](/learn/passing-data-deeply-with-context#step-3-provide-the-context) to the entire tree below:

 ```js {4,7-8}
 import { TasksContext, TasksDispatchContext } from './TasksContext.js';